198766/symfony-vue-vuex-sample/README.md

 ## Additional information

-Local URL for testing: http://localhost:8080/
+* Local URL for testing: http://localhost:8080/
+* Demo URL for testing: https://symfony-vue.demo.umbrella-web.com/

-You can change ports or other configuration in `docker-compose.yml` file
+* You can change ports or other configuration in `docker-compose.yml` file